albirrkarim/react-speech-highlight-demo/MAKE_BACKEND.md

 Open `routes/api.php`

-Remember you must set the throttle 180 request / 1 minute. our engine need to send a lot request. no worry it small request. that cost effective.
+Remember you must set the throttle 180 request / 1 minute. our engine need to send a lot request. no worry it small request so its cost effective.

 ```php
 /* OpenAI */